 Aromatherapy: A Complete Guide to the Healing Art: Vetiver stimulates circulation and eases muscle pain, sprains, and liver congestion.
 The essential oil is cooling for hot conditions.
 In skin care, the oil is good for acne, wounds, and dry skin.
 Emotionally, the scent is uplifting, relaxing, and comforting, helping release deep fear and tension.
 The oil also grounds and centers.

 The Heart of Aromatherapy: You can use vetiver for daily skin care, rejuvenating damaged skin, and soothing skin irritation.
 You can use this essential oil for daily skin care.
 Use the oil in natural perfumes as an earthy base note, for meditation and contemplation, and to feel relaxed and uplifted.

 The Complete Book of Essential Oils and Aromatherapy: Use vetiver to help relieve stress-induced conditions, nervous tension, PMS, menstrual cramps, stress-related menstrual problems, muscle spasm and pain, restlessness, workaholism, physical exhaustion, irritability, and depression.

 375 Essential Oils and Hydrosols: Vetiver is good for circulation, can help relieve depression, and may help support the immune system.

-The Encyclopedia of Essential Oils (updated edition): Use vetiver in skin care for acne, cuts, oily skin, and wounds.
+The Encyclopedia of Essential Oils (updated edition): Uses for vetiver essential oil in skin care include helping relieve acne, cuts, oily skin, and wounds.
 You can also use the essential oil for arthritis, muscle aches and pains, rheumatism, sprains, stiffness, depression, insomnia, and nervous tension.